IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 ## 3. Install meta Operator

-Open `OperatorHub` and search `meta-operator` to find the operator, and install it.
+Open `OperatorHub` and search `operand-deployment-lifecycle-manager` to find the operator, and install it.

 ## 4. Check the installed operators